Music of Nova Scotia

-Music is a part of the warp and weft of the fabric of Nova Scotia's cultural life.
-This deep and lasting love of music is expressed through the performance and enjoyment of all types and genres of music.
-While popular music from many genres has experienced almost two decades of explosive growth and success in Nova Scotia, the province remains best known for its folk and traditional based music.

-Nova Scotia's folk music is characteristically Scottish in character, and traditions from Scotland are kept very traditional in form, in some cases more so than in Scotland.
-This is especially true of Cape Breton Island, one of the major international centres for Celtic music.
+In the province of Nova Scotia in Canada, Celtic music has played a significant role, both in its traditional forms and fused with other musical styles.
+Nova Scotia's folk music features traditional tunes brought over from the Scottish Highlands in the late 18th and early 19th centuries, as well as localized forms such as Cape Breton fiddle music.
+In recent years, a wide variety of other musical genres have emerged in Nova Scotia, which has produced several country music stars such as Hank Snow, Wilf Carter, Anne Murray, and Rita MacNeil.

 Settler cultures

 Nova Scotia is one of three Canadian Maritime provinces, or simply, The Maritimes.
 When combined with Newfoundland and Labrador the region is known as the Atlantic Provinces, or Atlantic Canada.

 Despite the small population of the province, Nova Scotia's music and culture are influenced by several well-established cultural groups, that are sometimes referred to as the "Founding Cultures."

 First populated by the Mi'kmaq First Nation, the first European settlers were the French, who founded Acadia in 1604.
 Nova Scotia was briefly colonized by Scottish settlers in 1620, though by 1624, the Scottish settlers had been removed by treaty and the area was turned over to the French until the mid-18th century.
 After the defeat of the French and prior expulsion of the Acadians, settlers of English, Irish, Scottish and African descent began arriving on the shores of Nova Scotia.

 Settlement was greatly accelerated by the resettlement of Loyalists (called in Canada United Empire Loyalists) to Nova Scotia during the period following the end of the American Revolutionary War.
 It was during this time that a large African Nova Scotian community took root, populated by freed slaves and Black Loyalists and their families, who had fought for the Crown in exchange for land.
 This community later grew when the Royal Navy began intercepting slave ships destined for the United States, and deposited these free slaves on the shores of Nova Scotia.

 Later, in the 19th century, the Irish Great Hunger and Scottish Highland Clearances resulted in large influxes of migrants with Celtic cultural roots, which helped to define the dominantly Celtic character of Cape Breton and the north mainland of the province.
 This Celtic, or Gaelic, culture was so pervasive that at the outset of World War I, reporters from London, England were horrified when some of the first regiments to arrive in England from Canada piped themselves ashore, styled themselves as "Highland Regiments" and spoke Scottish Gaelic as their primary language.